0.0 Executive Summary

 Functional Testing:

-Performed hostname-based connectivity tests to verify end-to-end resolution and routing. -
+Hostname-based connectivity tests were performed to verify the end-to-end resolution and routing. -

 Log Verification:

-Reviewed pfSense firewall logs to confirm DNS traffic is correctly permitted and matches the configured allow rule.
+Reviewed pfSense firewall logs to confirm that DNS traffic was correctly permitted and matched the configured allow rule.

 2.0: CONCLUSION